-There are many reasons medical confidentiality is important to individuals with NF2 or any long term health condition, while there may be more issues then these, some of the reasons medical confidentiality is important to any of us with NF; NF1, NF2, or Schwannomatosis (SWN/NF3) because:
+There are many reasons medical confidentiality is important to individuals with Neurofibromatosis (NF) or any long-term health condition, while there may be more issues than these, some of the reasons medical confidentiality is important to any of us with NF; NF1, NF2, or Schwannomatosis (SWN/NF3) because:

-- Human Rights: Dignity towards privacy to not share your problems with everyone.
-If you shared your medical information with a doctor your doctor would be required to keep your medical information confidential in America under the Health Insurance Portability and Accountability Act (HIPAA).
+Dignity towards privacy to not share your problems with everyone.
+If you shared your medical information with a doctor, your doctor would be required to keep your medical information confidential in America under the Health Insurance Portability and Accountability Act (HIPAA).

 You have friends and/or family you might not want to know you have a serious potentially life-threatening illness due to costs and consequences of health problems and treatments necessary.
 Sometimes it is a matter of who you want to tell and when your ready to tell others about your condition, as well as the full extent you wish to share on how bad your condition might be.

 A potential employer might not hire you if they know about your condition.
 Employers often dislike giving jobs to women who may want children who may require three consecutive months off for pregnancy.
 The same duration could be a problem for them and productivity for employees with a serious health condition.

 If an employer knows an individual has either a child or a spouse with a long-term health condition can also make it difficult to obtain a job.